 If we discover poor practice in any area we will work with our suppliers and partners to address this.
 Our belief is that educating and working with our supply chains to enable them to learn, identify poor practice and take action autonomously is ultimately the best approach for eradicating modern day slavery.

-Colleagues are required to avoid any activity that might lead to, or suggest, a breach of this policy.
+Colleagues are required to avoid any activity that might lead to, or suggest, a breach of this statement.
 Colleagues will be encouraged to raise concerns about any issue or suspicion of modern slavery in any parts of our organisation or supply chains at the earliest possible stage.

 All Longhurst Group policies emphasise our commitment to dignity at work and fair treatment of all colleagues.
 We previously reported that our Safeguarding and Whistleblowing policies were in the review process.
-We are able to confirm that this process as successfully completed and updated policy’s made available to colleagues via our internal processes.
+We are able to confirm that this process as successfully completed and updated policies are made available to colleagues via our internal processes.

 As part of the recruitment process in the coming year, the Group will be looking at implementing the Agency Module on Networx, which will mean going forward anyone wishing to recruit to a difficult to fill role we will have a preferred supplier list.
-We are working to establish a foundation, which can be built upon as we go forward.

 To ensure the risks of modern slavery and human trafficking in our supply chains and our business are understood, we include a training session on modern slavery in our induction for all new staff.

 Our Modern Slavery Policy has been made available on our internal and external websites.
 The Group provides a mandatory e-learning module to be completed triannually by all employees.

 The supplier checklist has been informed by information collated from the relevant areas within the business.
 In this way we can identify those colleagues throughout the organisation who are responsible for hiring/contracting support staff using available platforms and resources, such as employment agencies, and ensuring that they are adequately trained to recognise issues, including reporting concerns.